My research focuses on active matter.

 This is why physicists are interested in active matter: it gives insight into how complex emergent behaviors can result from simple dynamical ingredients.
 With this understanding, there is the possibility to reverse-engineer the process: by selecting the right microscopic components and interaction laws, one can synthesize active materials with new and unique macroscopic properties.
 Such materials are sometimes called "biomimetic" since their design and function is similar to that of naturally occurring biological systems.

 Active matter presents theoretical physicists with new and exciting challenges.
-Since active systems are highly dissipative and driven far from equilibrium, the usual statistical physics methods – dating back to 19th century thermodynamics and kinetic theory – are no longer applicable.
+Since active systems are dissipative and driven far from equilibrium, the usual statistical physics methods – dating back to 19th century thermodynamics and kinetic theory – no longer apply.
 Instead, new and frequently more difficult theoretical techniques are needed.

 My research seeks to develop such techniques.
 An important sub-goal of this broader aim is to see if we can find a "thermodynamics" of active matter.
 Can active matter be described by simple macroscopic variables like an effective temperature or pressure?
 Or are fundamentally new concepts needed?